MicrosoftDocs/power-platform/power-virtual-agents/advanced-ai-features.md

 - Capitalization
 - Contractions such as _you're_ or _don't_

-Plurals won't improve the triggering because contractions are already accounted for in the AI model.
+Plurals don't improve the triggering because contractions are already accounted for in the AI model.

 Entities used in related topics automatically identify in user intents when matched with their trigger phrases.
-For example, the user intent "I want to book a ticket to Boston" matches with the trigger phrase "I want to book a ticket to Paris".
+For example, the user intent "I want to book a ticket to Boston" matches with the trigger phrase "I want to book a ticket to Paris."

 ### Topic overlap detection